usb-c/STUSB4500/README.md

 * Interoperable with USB PD rev 3.0

+## Programming

+### Register Programming
+The USB-PD chip has 148 registers (0x94).  <br/>
+Use the firmware example contained in this repository (STSW-STUSB003 Software library for STUSB4500) to control the STUSB4500 with a Micro-controller, and take control over the default behavior of the device.
+You can for instance with the MCU request any PDO that you want from the DFP (you are no more limited to 3 PDOs).

-## NVM programming
+### NVM programming
 The chip can be used in standalone with a custom configuration thanks to its internal memory.  <br/>
 The Non-Volatile Memory (NVM) contains the STUSB4500 configuration which load automatically at power-up.  <br/>
 But the NVM memory is not directly accessible byte per byte.
-It has to be accessed by block, following a specific sequence.
+It has to be accessed by block, following a specific sequence.  <br/>
+The NVM size is 40 bytes.  <br/>

 The NVM programming is done through I2C. <br/>
 You can program the chip during manufacturing with any standard programming tool, as long as the tool has access to the I2C interface.